DJrMartin/DJrMartin/README.md

 - 👋 Hi, I’m @D.Martin
-- 👀 I’m interested in Biology
+- I'm a PhD in applied statistics
 - 💞️ I’m looking to collaborate on gut microbiota
 - 📫 How to reach me david.martin.2@univ-rennes.fr